Planning service delays

 There are no plans at present, to cancel or defer Planning Committee meetings but should this decision be taken then the website will be updated.

-To report a breach of planning, all enquiries should be sent to email@example.com and our enforcement team will respond as soon as possible.
-Please see the website for further information on our planning enforcement service.
+To report a breach of planning, all enquiries should be submitted to our Compliance Team online - the team will then respond as soon as possible.
+Please see the website for further information on our planning compliance service.

 Changes to construction site working hours to enable social distancing working practices.